asuh/front-end-windows/readme.md

 After a restart, install your preferred version of Linux Distribution, Ubuntu being the most popular choice.
 Here's a [complete set of instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Microsoft to install WSL.

-Once installed, as you'll see below, we're going to use this VM to harbor the various languages and packages needed for web development.
+Once installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.

+One of the first things we need to figure out is how to access our projects within Windows.

+Here's the windows folder structure for the Home directory:

+    C:\Users\<winusername>\

+WSL maps that to this:

+    /mnt/c/Users/<winusername>

+Using the Projects directory I created above, if I store all my projects in `C:\Users\Micah\Sites`, in bash I'll get there using this command:

+    cd /mnt/c/Users/Micah/Sites

+Once you create a new folder inside of your Projects directory, this will become your home for that project.
+It's where you'll install any package managers you might need such as NPM and Composer.

 ## ZSH (optional)